Video shows Chicago officer shooting subway rider in back

 The accountability agency said their release was consistent with a transparency policy, one implemented in the wake of 2015 protests after the city delayed release of video for over a year that showed a white officer shooting black teenager Laquan McDonald 16 times as he walked away from police with a folded knife.

-The officers were stripped of their police powers pending the outcome of an investigation.
+The officers in Roman’s case have been stripped of their police powers pending the outcome of an investigation.
 They could face criminal charges if the shooting is deemed unjustified.

-Minutes before the shooting, video shows a seemingly relaxed Roman walking from one subway car to another, with listing to earphones.
+Minutes before the shooting, video shows a seemingly relaxed Roman walking from one subway car to another, while listening to earphones.
 One officer follows him into the other car and approaches him as he pulls off his earphones to listen.
-Seconds later, he steps off the train at the he Grand station stop.
+Seconds later, he steps off the train at the Grand station stop.

 Off the train, officers speak to Roman briefly before he seems to bolt for the escalator, with the officers on his heels.
 The bystander video released earlier shows officers tackling Roman, pepper spraying and Tasering him as he tries to wriggle from their grasp.
 In the bystander video, Roman can be heard saying, “I did nothing to you.”
 A male officer on his back keeps yelling, “Stop resisting!”